NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/seq_decomp.md

 ### seq_p

-The first parameter `seq_p` is a pointer to something currently unknown.
+The first parameter `seq_p` is a pointer to a variety of information related to the seq files being executed.
+One such example is the offset in memory to the start of the current seq file being executed.

 ### reg_p

-The second parameter `reg_p` is a pointer to what is believed to be registers used by opcodes.
-The size of it appears to be the first four-byte word of the seq file plus 1 times 0x60.
+The second parameter `reg_p` holds pointers to the registers used.
+There are 18 registers.
+Despite this, the size of it in appears to be the first four-byte word of the seq file plus 1 times 0x60.

 ```c
 reg_p_size = (first_word + 1) * 0x60